rebelwarrior/ansible-scripts/Readme.md

 # DevOps

 tested on vagrant so vagrant file included

-All asume an Ubuntu 14.04 box
+All assume an Ubuntu 14.04 box though I may change that to a 16.04.

-20% cooler than normal ansible scripts
+__20% cooler__ than normal ansible scripts